 How to cook starch free rice

 Rice is a staple food of India and is composed of carbohydrates and some essential nutrients like thiamine, riboflavin, iron, potassium and many more.
 But for some people, eating rice on a regular basis may be of a concern.
 If cooked in the right way, you can reduce the starch/ carbs from rice and enjoy it guilt free.
-Learn how to cook starch free rice that is soft fluffy and non-sticky.
+Learn how to cook rice that has less starch and is soft, fluffy and non-sticky at the same time.
+How to cook starch free rice

 I prefer to cook my rice the same way and balance the lost nutrients with protein rich dals, paneer, tofu and nutritious vegetables.
-Recipes like – chana dal with lauki, kofta curry, kadi pakoda, sweet and sour honey lemon paneer and more… Besides loosing some of its nutrients, one advantage of draining water from rice is – soft fluffy rice with every grain separated, no clumps and non sticky rice.
+Recipes like – chana dal with lauki, kofta curry, kadi pakoda, sweet and sour honey lemon paneer and more… Besides loosing some of its nutrients, one advantage of draining water from rice is – soft fluffy rice with every grain separated, no clumps, less starchy rice and non sticky rice.

 1 cup Basmati Rice or any kind of rice